vvlnote/vvlnote.github.io/_posts/2020-05-18-what_i_learn_about_dynamic_programming.markdown

 ![Fibonacci Sequence](https://raw.githubusercontent.com/vvlnote/vvlnote.github.io/master/img/FibonacciSequence.jpg)

 From the notation above, we can see F(3), F(2) have be recalcuated serval times.
-Our example is a small number, but if we try to calculate to a bigger number, it will be ended up to T(2^n).
+Our example is a small number, but if we try to calculate to a bigger number, it will be ended up to O(2^n).
 Since there are repeated calculation occurred, we can store all the numbers that are calculated, and reused them when they are needed.

+### What is Dynamic Programming (DP)?

+Dyanmic Programming is an algorithmic technique is to break a large problem down into incremental steps sot that, at any given stage, optimal solutions are known to sub-problems.

+So from the above picture, we can solve the Fibonacci sequence to break down into F(0) and F(1), and from this to get the F(n) we need to calculate.

+**Dynamic Programming methods**

+There are two methods can be used to solve the problems:
+* Top-dwon with Memoization
+* Bottom-up with Tabluation